willj30/willj30/README.md

 - 👋 Hi, I’m @willj30
 - 👀 I’m interested in retro gaming consoles, diy projects, and web development.
-- 🌱 I’m currently learning how to code in the UT Austin Bootcamp and will graduate in April.
+- 🌱 Currently learning webflow and working towards freelance web development.
-- 💞️ I’m looking to collaborate on new projects and learning opportunities related to tech and product development.
+- 💞️ I’m looking to collaborate on new projects and learning opportunities website building.
-- 📫 instagram/twitter: @willjaramillo30
+- 📫 instagram: @willjaramillo30

 <!---
 willj30/willj30 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.